aruntk/polymer-apollo/README.md

     query: gql`query PingMessage($message: String!) {
       ping(message: $message)
     }`,
-    // Reactive parameters
-    variables: {
-      message: 'property.path',
+    options: 'computedFn(prop1, prop2)',
   },
+  computedFn: function(prop1, prop2) {
+    return { variables: { var1: prop1, var2: prop2 + 10 } };
   },
 },
 ```

-You can use the apollo `watchQuery` options in the object, like:
+In the above example you can use the apollo `watchQuery` options in the property ping or in the computed function return, like:
  - `forceFetch`
  - `fragments`
  - `returnPartialData`